alljoyn/extras-webdocs/docs/develop/building/linux/openwrt.md

                         < > alljoyn-services_common
 ```

-### Install AllJoyn
+### Install the AllJoyn framework

-If you built AllJoyn as a module, move those IPKs over to
+If you built the AllJoyn framework as a module, move those IPKs over to
 your OpenWRT device and run `opkg install <alljoyn-package>`.

-If you built AllJoyn directly into the image, simply flash
+If you built the AllJoyn framework directly into the image, simply flash
 the new firmware onto your OpenWRT device.

 AllJoyn libs will be installed in `/usr/lib/` and binaries
 will be installed in `/usr/bin/`.

-## Run AllJoyn
+## Run the AllJoyn framework

-### Start AllJoyn
+### Start the AllJoyn framework

 Start the AllJoyn daemon